Silvia-s-Brainery/BraineryWizDocumentation/docs/_sources/Python_Version/plotdefo.rst.txt

 PlotDefo Command (Plot Deformation)
 ====================================

 PlotDefo is the command that should be used to plot the deformed model (At the current step).
-The structure of the command is in this way:

 .. code-block:: python
+   :caption: The structure of the command

    PlotDefo (plotmode=3, **kwargs)

 * plotmode